Veterans Affairs Medical Center Substance Abuse Treatment - Grand Island Nebraska

 Veterans Affairs Medical Center Substance Abuse Treatment - Grand Island, NE

-Veterans Affairs Medical Center Substance Abuse Treatment is a drug and alcohol rehab center located at 2201 North Broadwell Street, Unit 116-b in the 68803 zip code in Grand Island, NE.
-It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include matrix Model, substance use counseling and community reinforcement plus vouchers.
+Veterans Affairs Medical Center Substance Abuse Treatment is a methadone and general addiction treatment center in Grand Island, NE, situated at 2201 North Broadwell Street, Unit 116-b in the 68803 zip code.
+Veterans Affairs Medical Center Substance Abuse Treatment specializes in suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+It is able to accommodate adults and young adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include contingency management/motivational incentives, 12-step facilitation and trauma-related counseling.
+In addition, it provides family counseling, group counseling and marital/couples counseling.
+Veterans Affairs Medical Center Substance Abuse Treatment caters its treatment program to women and men.

 Address: 2201 North Broadwell Street, Unit (116-B), Grand Island, NE 68803